 Day 2: Durham Bulls Athletic Park and The Green Room

 After the game, look for the stone in the ground outside the ballpark dedicated to Crash Davis that reads: “Led the league in doubles in 1948.
 Name inspired the movie Bull Durham.”
-Then head over to the Green Room on Broad Street for a game (or several) of billiards, shuffleboard or darts.
-The bar was the actual filming location where Crash and Nuke (Tim Robbins) come to blows, and it remains mostly unchanged to this day.
+Then head over to the Green Room, a divey pool hall, on Broad Street to relive the scene where Crash and Nuke (Tim Robbins) come to blows.

 Day 3: Mitch’s Tavern and Bull Durham sites across North Carolina